diazale/death_by_car/README.md

 ## Citation

-If you use my data or would like to reference it, please credit me!
+If you use my data or would like to reference it, please credit me.

 `Diaz-Papkovich, Alex.
 "Death By Car."
 2022. https://github.com/diazale/death_by_car`